-Key audit matter How our audit addressed the key audit matter Valuation of inventory Refer to the critical accounting estimates and judgements in Note 1 and Note 12 in the group financial atotaments We attended and undertook physical inventory counts at key locations validating that inventory held was in good physical condition, was and Note 13 in the group financial statements.
+Key audit matter

+Valuation of inventory

+Refer to the critical accounting estimates and judgements in Note 1 and Note 13 in the group financial statements.

 The group holds a combination of raw materials, work in progress and finished goods in inventory.
-Raw materials is predominantly made up accurately recorded, and that counting techniques were being applied consistently, including the application of relevant density factors for raw materials. of metal used in the production of iron castings.
+Raw materials is predominantly made up of metal used in the production of iron castings.
 Raw and machined castings are held in both work in progress and finished goods, based on the stage of production.

-We inspected and tested the year-end inventory costing calculations prepared by management, including their arithmetic integrity.
-The standard cost rates have been re-calculated based on actual costs with The valuation of inventory involves judgement relating to the calculation of standard cost rates and subsequent update to actual cost at year end.
-Raw materials are valued based on actual volumes, with assumptions made regarding the density of the scrap metal, when calculating the value of inventory.
+The valuation of inventory involves judgement relating to the calculation of standard cost rates and subsequent update to actual cost at year end.
+Raw materials are valued based on actual volumes, with assumptions made regarding the density of the metal, when calculating the value of inventory.
 Work in progress and finished goods are revalued to reflect the actual cost of production, with a number of assumptions made in the calculations.
-These include the time period over which actual costs are incurred and the composition the approach being consistent with prior year.
-We have obtained justification from management on the assumptions adopted within the valuation calculations.
-This included obtaining justification for the time period over which costs that are deemed to make up the year-end inventory balance for work in progress and finished goods were incurred.
-We then evaluated the explanations obtained by performing sensitivity analysis on these assumptions and have not identified a reasonably possible change that would result in a of the costs that are to be absorbed. material change to the valuation.
+These include the time period over which actual costs are incurred and the composition of the costs that are to be absorbed.

 The Net Realisable Value ('NRV') of the products within inventory at the period end is evaluated to ensure that the valuation is appropriately stated at the lower of cost or NRV.
-Management will determine whether additional obsolescence or NRV provisions are required We performed testing to ensure that the valuation of inventory is stated at the lower of cost or NRV by comparing the sales value of the products to their actual cost.
+Management will determine whether additional obsolescence or NRV provisions are required.